ulyssey28/U.S-Pollution_World-Pollution-Analysis/README.md

 ## Heatmap
 To create the heatmap I utilized the python gmaps module

-### Steps:
+### Steps
+For each pollutant:

 1. Created a gmaps figure

-2. Then created a heatmap layer using a gmaps function (that take in latitude and longitude values) and weighted the layer using aqi values
+2. Then created a heatmap layer using a gmaps function (that takes our acquired latitude and longitude values as parameters) and weighted the layer using aqi values

 ## What is the air pollution trend in the us over time?
 To answer that question we turned to us pollution dataset on kaggle